zupaazhai/apache2-php7-docker-compose/readme.md

 # Apache2 and PHP7 Docker Compose
-Docker compose file for Apache2 and PHP7
+Docker compose file for Apache2, MySQL and PHP7

 ```
 # Build